0chain/HelloWorld-Android/README.md

 ```

 ## How to create a wallet.
-To create a wallet you need to call the `Zcncore.createWallet` function.
+To create a wallet you need to call the `Zcncore.createWalletOffline()` function.
 This function takes a
 ## Some common terms used in our code and blockchain

 - `blobber` - A blobber is a storage provider.
 It is a server that stores files on behalf of users.